Anger is a strong emotion of displeasure, agitation, and belligerence that is aroused when a person perceives a wrong suffered.

 - Find a safe place that is Christ-centered, like a re:generation group, where you can address anger, examine past pain, realize your identity in Christ, and establish healthy relationships (1 John 1:7).

-- Watch Riley’s Step 7 Story at regenerationrecovery.org, or listen to Matthew’s re:generation story at www.watermark.org/message/5230
+- Watch Riley’s Step 7 Story at regenerationrecovery.org, Matthew’s re:generation story at www.watermark.org/message/5230, or click here for more stories.

 - Watch Real Truth Real Quick, “What Does It Mean to Overlook a Minor Offense” and “Is It Okay for a Christian to Be Angry at God?”